YannickVroonland/IDA-code/README.md

 - Perform statistical tests to discover significant predictive variables
 - Perform a Random Forest classifier model
 - Evaluate the Random Forest classifier performance

+Special thanks to Mette Lindhout for co-writing this Python script.